GGolbik/basics-c-sharp/002-tests-and-code-coverage/README.md

-# Example 2 - Console application with unit tests and code coverage
+# 002-tests-and-code-coverage - Console application with unit tests and code coverage

 # Table of Contents